Garden Town (Lahore): Residents

 Garden Town has a population of 250,000 people, and is among the most popular neighbourhoods in Lahore due to its prime location.
-The majority of its residents belong to the upper middle class and consist of businessmen as well as students who attend the various colleges and universities in the area, namely Punjab University.
+The majority of its residents belong to the upper middle class, including businessmen.
+It has many hostels for students who attend the various colleges and universities in the area, including Punjab University.
 It is also home to some celebrities, politicians and overseas Pakistanis.
 The community in recent years has developed a vibrant social life and a literate elite.
-Property value has increased significantly in the past five years due to location of Garden Town and the development of Barkat Market.
+Property value has increased significantly due to the location of the neighbourhood and the development of Barkat Market.
 A typical residential home in the area can cost anywhere from U.S. $100,000 to $450,000.